mridul-roy/mridul-roy/README.md

 - 🌱 I’m currently learning Python
-- 🤔 I’m looking for help with get an Internship.
+- 🤔 I’m looking for help with get an Job.
-- 💬 Ask me about SQL,openGL.
+- 💬 Ask me about Python, SQL, openGL.
 - 📫 How to reach me E-mail: mridulroy0100@gmail.com